-Len Lakofka presents some miniature rules that were, it sounds like, going to be used in a 64-man elimination tournament at GenCon.
+Len Lakofka presents some miniature rules that were apparently going to be used in a 64-man elimination tournament at GenCon.

 The description notes that it is a hybrid of armadillo and snapping turtle, and that, when full grown, they can dwarf a Percheron (a draft horse that originated in the Perche Valley of northern France of course - man, don't you guys know anything?)

 Mapping the Dungeons is a neat little feature, presenting the names of active DM's.
 The FLAILSNAILs of its day, I suppose.

 Joe Fischer gives tips on mapping a wilderness.
 He uses colors for the terrains and simple symbols for features - triangles for hamlets, squares for towns, circles for cities and crosses for fortresses.
 Circle any of these for ports.
 Article has a nice Conanesque barbarian illustration as well.